Brendan Joyce: Coaching career

-Joyce joined the Kaohsiung Aquas in the first season of T1 League.
+Joyce joined the Kaohsiung Aquas in 2021 for the first season of T1 League.
 The Aquas played well throughout the year, setting a number of individual and team records.
 The Aquas secured the number one seed prior to the playoffs, and won the T1 League's inaugural championship in a three-game sweep of the Taichung Wagor Suns.
-On June 24, 2022, Joyce received the Coach of the Year award in 2021–22 T1 League season. mid 2024, the Kaohsiung Aquas announced that Joyce left the team at the end of his 3 year tenure with top 3 finishes including the Championship in 2022.
+On June 24, 2022, Joyce received the Coach of the Year award for the 2021–22 T1 League season.
+He parted ways with the Aquas in May 2024.